KoaLaYT/zixport/README.md

 # Zixport

-The game library manages a pixel buffer and exposes a C API.
-Each platform wrapper creates a native window, forwards input events, and blits the pixel buffer to the screen.
+The game core logic is managed in zig, exported as a C API.

+Each platform wrapper (`macos`, `web`, etc) creates a native window, forwards input events, and blits the pixel buffer to the screen.

 Adding a new platform means writing a thin wrapper — the game logic stays the same.

 ### Build & Run